 Males bigger than 120 mm (4¾ in)

-The 2012 monthly abundance indices for recruit crabs showed an increase in May and June compared to 2011, 2010, and the 1990-1999 ten year average.
-In 2012, abundance surpassed 2011 and the ten year average up until September.
+The 2019 monthly abundance indices for recruit crabs remained strong in May and June compared to 2018, 2017 and the 2000-2009 ten year average.
 In all years and the ten year average, monthly abundance is greater in the early summer only to decline in the mid-summer and to rebound in the fall with the arrival of new recruits to the fishery.
 (Figure 1)

-The 2012 abundance of growth crabs was consistent with 2011 and 2010.
-In 2011, 2010, and the ten year average monthly abundance of growth crabs follow a similar pattern with the highest abundance occurring in the mid-summer where in 2012 higher abundance was observed in September.
+The 2019 monthly abundance indices for growth crabs was consistent with 2018, 2017 and the 2000-2009 ten year average.
+Monthly abundance of growth crabs followed the traditional pattern where the highest abundance occurs in the mid-summer only to decrease in the fall.
 (Figure 2)

 Yearly abundance of growth crabs is determined by the average of the abundance in July and August.
 July and August are used because by July small growth crabs are widely distributed around the Bay and after August the growth crabs molt to legal size and are susceptible to the commercial and recreational fisheries.
 Abundance has shown no trends over the length of the study.
-High abundance occurred in 1977, 1996, and 2010 with the lowest abundance seen in 1980.
-Growth crab abundance for 2012 remained strong as it currently ranks as the fourth highest value on record since a recent low in 2007.
+High abundance has occurred in 1977, 1996, and 2010 with the lowest abundance seen in 1980.
+Growth crab abundance for 2019 has increased from a recent low in 2017.
 (Figure 4)

 Average Carapace Width

-The yearly average carapace width is calculated for legal males and mature females using the size data collected from May to October.
-The average size of legal males showed an insignificant increase in size for 2012 and 2011 after a decrease in 2010.
-The average size of mature females has been variable since 1996, with a decrease in 2012.
+The yearly average carapace width is calculated for legal males and mature females using size data collected from May to October.
+The average size of legal males showed an increase in size for 2019.
+The average size of mature females has been variable since 1996, with a decrease in 2019.
 (Figure 6)